Menu

 I trained to be a teacher at Canterbury Christ Church University but in 2003 I returned to my hometown of Harlow to begin my career.
 Teaching is a rewarding job and I love watching young people grow and discovering the world around them.
 Working at The Henry Moore School has allowed me to work in different year groups and with many children.
 Outside of school I enjoy performing on stage, both as a dancer and as part of local amateur dramatics societies.
 I enjoy ballet classes, love getting out in my garden when the weather allows and cooking for my family.
 Travel is also something that my husband and I look forward to, both in the UK and abroad.

-Yvette Elyseé - Head of Year 1 and Year 1 Teacher
+Yvette Elysee - Head of Year 1 and Year 2 Teacher

 I completed my teacher training at the Johannesburg College of Education and began my teaching career in a lovely school in South Africa.
 I came to England in 2002 and loved it so much that the two years that I planned to stay………well have become far more!

-I have been teaching since 1998 and have taught in Reception, Year 1 and Year 2.
+I have been teaching since 1998 and have taught in Reception, Year 1, Year 2 and Year 3.
 Teaching younger children has brought many rewards to my life.
-I have taught at Henry Moore School since 2008 and in it I have made many a good friend and hope I have added my own touch to the children I have taught.
+I have taught at Henry Moore School since 2008 and have made many good friends along the way and hope I have added my own touch to the children I have taught.
 ‘It is a beautiful thing when a career and a passion come together.’

 Jo Watson - Year 6 Teacher